charlieargue/pan-code-samples/README.md

 ## 🚀 Impact Areas

-###

-#### 🍝 LEFT-OVERS:
+Legend (so one/two word "keys") up top?

+Or just minimize and see if long "phrases" looks ok

 ### **THis is IN ORDER as it happened!**

-- [ ] General refactoring of MFEs:
-  - [ ] Converted remaining Class Components to Functional
+- [x] Converted remaining Class Components to Functional
-  - [ ] fixing numerous bugs and upgrading both legacy and current Design Systems (built with Ant Design & styled-components)
+- [x] fixing numerous bugs and upgrading both legacy and current Design Systems (built with Ant Design & styled-components)
-  - [ ] Breaking up into components, file and folder organization, de-coupling entire MFEs when "everything is in App.js", removing unnecessary prop drilling, DRY-ing and SRP-ing
+- [x] file and folder organization, removing unnecessary prop drilling,
-  - [ ] building testable components
+- [x] building testable components
-  - [ ] contextualizer for managing multiple contexts, view selector, Data Access Services, and global auth state
+- [x] contextualizer for managing multiple contexts, view selector, Data Access Services, and global auth state
-  - [ ] separation of state management, App State from Server State (`react-query` was chosed over `swr`, and pure React.Context for state)
+- [x] separation of state management, App State from Server State (`react-query` was chosed over `swr`, and pure React.Context for state)
-  - [ ] service and DI (dependency injection) solutions
+- [x] service and DI (dependency injection) solutions
 - [ ] fixing numerous memory leaks (manually, or with custom hooks like `useSafeDispatch` or `useIsMounted`)
 - [ ] `msw` and `@mswjs/data` (mocking entire APIs)
 - [ ] cache strategies and configuration
+- [ ] rigorous and efficient testing and debugging (Jest, Cypress E2E Tests, and Postman)

 - [ ] Built POC demonstrating React Context & Cache Management patterns and best practices ([ctx-options](https://github.com/charlieargue/ctx-options), **DEC 28, 2021**)  - `RTK` was chosen based on this repo
 - [ ] After discussion, `react-query` was replaced with `RTK-Q` as Redux was already being used by team (and now that the need for something like `RTK-Q` was understood, refactoring begins of `react-query` to `RTK-Q`, **JAN 3, 2022**)